 Here is the official Disney Springs safety guidelines poster:

-Here is the most current list.
+Disney has released new charts will all the safety protocols on them.
 As Disney makes more announcements we will update it with the up-to-date rules.

 Before You Go